mitsuba-renderer/drjit/docs/autodiff.rst

 with respect to many inputs.

-*Reverse*, or *backward mode* instead goes the other way around and is often more appropriate in this case.
+*Reverse*, or *backward mode* instead goes the other way around and is often more appropriate in the case just mentioned.
 It right-multiplies the *transpose Jacobian* :math:`\mathbf{J}_f^T` with an arbitrary :math:`m`-dimensional *output perturbation* :math:`\boldsymbol{\delta}_\mathbf{y}`: